Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Discussion

 Stochastic thermodynamics and its application to biomolecular folding have a rich history, dating back to Jarzynski and Crooks' seminal work~\cite{Jarzynski1997NonequilibriumDifferences,crooks1999entropy}.
 The application of fluctuation theorems to nonequilibrium single-molecule rupture experiments has enabled the recovery of folding free energies in general with good agreement with bulk biochemical data~\cite{Collin05}, and, more recently, of other thermodynamic quantities such as enthalpy or heat capacity changes~\cite{rico2022molten}.
 These methodologies require starting from an equilibrium case, and therefore have mostly been employed to study thermodynamic differences between the folded and unfolded states.
 Our measurement of irreversibility naturally handles nonequilibrium scenarios, providing detailed profiles of how irreversibility evolves in time.
 This offers new insight into the molecular mechanisms that drive transitions between the folded and unfolded states.

 By precisely quantifying irreversibility, we have demonstrated that it is possible to distinguish thermodynamic differences between the folding mechanisms of the R3 wild-type and the widely studied R3$^{{\rm{IVVI}}}$ mutant.
 Strikingly, while the mechanically fragile wild-type variant exhibits nearly symmetric unfolding and refolding transitions, R3$^{{\rm{IVVI}}}$ shows higher irreversibility for unfolding compared to refolding.
 We traced back this asymmetry to features of the underlying energy landscape, in which the unfolding barrier lies closer to the folded basin, producing distinct curvatures for the folded and unfolded wells.
 These results agree with the observations made for DNA hairpins~\cite{manosas2009dynamic,alemany2017force}.
-Our method does not involve the difficult exponential average of Jarzynski-like estimators, which are typically biased~\cite{gore2003bias,palassini2011improving} and is more robust to the presence of outliers.
-Additionally, unlike estimators using Crooks' relation~\cite{crooks1999entropy}, it does not require performing experiments with both the time-forward and time-backward protocols.
-However, since our experimental protocol contains both the forward and backward protocols, we are able to estimate the dissipated work using Crooks' relation and cross-validate our results.
-The dissipated work compute via Crooks' relation is directly linked to entropy production when the protocol starts and ends at equilibrium.
-The trend that wild-type talin R3 is more reversible than the IVVI mutant is confirmed, as is the fact that, for the mutant, unfolding is more irreversible than refolding.
-We report these measurements in Fig.~\ref{fig: crooks}.

 From the perspective of protein folding, talin R3 shows a rather unique behavior, hallmarked by its exquisite force-sensitivity both for unfolding and refolding that underpins its biological function as a threshold for cellular mechanotransduction~\cite{elosegui2016mechanical}.
 By contrast, most classically studied proteins are mechanically rigid, unfolding at high forces with only weak force-dependence in their unfolding rates, while refolding at very low forces.
 This large mechanical hysteresis generates a high dissipation during unfolding/refolding cycles, a property that could be essential to protect cellular structures against mechanical shocks~\cite{doi:10.1021/acsnano.8b05721}.
 In this context, we speculate that such shock-absorbing proteins will be characterized by more pronounced asymmetries in entropy production across cyclic force protocols.
 Applying our method to these proteins would allow us to disentangle the differences in dissipation between folding and unfolding, identifying which step is responsible for most of the dissipation.